Rhinoplasty and Septoplasty (Nose Reshaping)

 The expense involved in a nose job varies depending on the patient’s condition and desired outcome.
 DeLuca Plastic Surgery works with several financing companies to offer payment options, including CreditCare.com.
 Because a superlative rhinoplasty result requires superlative post-procedure care, the surgeons and staff members of DeLuca Plastic Surgery will be available 24/7 to answer any questions you may have until you are fully recovered.

-Every rhinoplasty patient is required to see Dr. DeLuca the day after their operation to assure that everything looks exactly as it should.
 Patients then typically come in for their post-op checkups one week, one month, six months and one year after the nose job.
 Some patients prefer to come in more often while others less.
 Some patients have lots of little questions while others have only a few.
 How you approach your recovery from rhinoplasty is entirely up to you.
 At DeLuca Plastic Surgery, there is no charge for any post-op visits and they will open up their schedule to see you anytime following your surgery.